-If you raise a legitimate concern, or you’ve witnessed bullying and harassment at work, we’ll give you support.
+If you raise a concern in good faith, or you’ve witnessed bullying and harassment at work, we’ll give you support.
 We won’t allow you to suffer negative treatment in your employment because of it.

 Also, if you’ve been accused of bullying, harassment or discrimination and we find this is untrue, we won’t allow you to suffer negative treatment in your employment because of it.
 We’ll also give you support if you need it.